react-epfl/graasp-developers/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

-The `student and teacher` folders are the template rendering student and teacher view initialy that we will have to modify later in our case.
+The `student and teacher` folders are the template rendering student and teacher view initially that we will have to modify later in our case.

 Firstly we will have to work on the `Student view` since only students are going to learn about triangles now.